 No sooner had He received baptism from the hands of Saint John, than the Holy Ghost led Him to the desert.
 The time had come to show Himself to the world.
 He would begin by teaching us a lesson of immense importance.
 He leaves the saintly Precursor and the admiring multitude that had seen the Divine Spirit descend upon Him and that had heard His Father’s voice proclaiming Him to be God’s beloved Son.
 He leaves them and goes into the desert.
 A rugged mountain rises not far from the Jordan.
-It has received, in after ages, the name of Quarantana.
+It has received, after ages, the name of Quarantana.
 It commands a view of the fertile plain of Jericho, the Jordan, and the Dead Sea.
 The Son of God now enters a cave on that wild mountain.
 His only companions are the dumb animals who have chosen this same cave for their own shelter.
-He has no food wherewith to satisfy the pangs of hunger; the barren rock can yield Him no drink; and His only bed must be of stone.
+He has no food wherewith to satisfy the pangs of hunger; the barren rock can yield Him no drink, and His only bed must be of stone.
 Here, He is to spend forty days.
-After the forty days, He will permit the angels to visit Him and bring Him food.
+After forty days, He will permit the angels to visit Him and bring Him food.

-He has borne all its fatigues and hardships so we, when called upon to tread the narrow way of our Lenten penance, will have His example to silence the excuses, and sophisms, and repugnances of self-love and pride.
+He has borne all its fatigues and hardships so we, when called upon to tread the narrow way of our Lenten penance, will have His example to silence the excuses, sophisms, and repugnances of self-love and pride.
 The lesson here is given too simply to be misunderstood.

 You Shall perish!